Yash Chopra: Later career (1993–2012)

 In 2004, he returned to direction with the epic love saga Veer-Zaara.
-Starring Shahrukh Khan again, Preity Zinta and Rani Mukerji in lead roles, the film was the biggest hit of 2004 in both domestic and overseas markets, with a worldwide gross of over ₹940 million and was screened at the Berlin Film Festival to critical appreciation.
-The film which narrated the love story of an Indian air-force officer Veer Pratap Singh (Khan) and a Pakistani woman, Zaara Hayaat Khan (Zinta) was highly appreciated by critics.
+Starring Shahrukh Khan again, Preity Zinta and Rani Mukerji in lead roles, the film was the biggest hit of 2004 in both domestic and overseas markets, with a worldwide gross of over ₹940 million and was screened at the Berlin Film Festival to high critical appreciation.
+The film which narrated the star-crossed love story of an Indian air-force officer Veer Pratap Singh (Khan) and a Pakistani woman, Zaara Hayaat Khan (Zinta) was highly appreciated by critics.
 Rama Sharma from The Tribune wrote: "Giving love its due, Chopra has understandably linked the script to the life of a common man.
 The pace is exacting.
-Drawing from the best of the two countries, the story is made more colorful by a spray of the Punjabi culture— be it celebrating Lohri in India or visiting a dargah in Pakistan.
+Drawing from the best of the two countries, the story is made more colorful by a spray of the Punjabi culture—be it celebrating Lohri in India or visiting a dargah in Pakistan.
 He has handled the script cleverly.
 Whenever the pace begins to slacken, he introduces a new character and a twist."
+Veer-Zaara won 4 Filmfare Awards, including the Filmfare Award for Best Film, and earned Chopra a record-setting twelfth nomination for the Filmfare Award for Best Director.
+The film also won the National Film Award for Best Popular Film Providing Wholesome Entertainment.

 In September 2012, in a special interview with actor Shahrukh Khan on the occasion of his 80th birthday, Chopra announced that Jab Tak Hai Jaan (2012) would be his last directorial venture and that he would opt to focus on his production company and his personal life.
 For the shoot of the last remaining song in Jab Tak Hai Jaan, director Yash Chopra wanted to shoot a scene with a sari-clad Katrina Kaif romancing Shahrukh Khan in the lush meadows of the Swiss Alps.
 But his illness, caused by a bout of dengue, stymied the plan for the song, which would have reflected his trademark directorial style.

-Yash Raj Films (YRF) is the most dominant production company in Hindi filmmaking.
-Yash Raj Chopra has continuously featured in the top five hit Indian movies of the year since 2000.
-The Indian film director and producer used a range of directors.
-He repetitively used the star power of Bollywood's most popular actors, Amitabh Bachchan and Shahrukh Khan.

-Yash Raj Films has grown to be the forefront of the global rise of Bollywood cinema.
-Yash Raj Films have expanded their company from locally based Hindi films to global achievements.
-They have managed to attract home based and diasporic Indians.
-Yash Raj Films have used a smart technique by incorporating foreign locations as a site which succeeded.